sumup-oss/circuit-ui/MIGRATION.md

 It went again the principles of atomic design and was rarely used in implementations.

-Replace it with a custom CSS wrapper, for example using flexbox.
+Replace it with a custom CSS wrapper, for example using `display: flex;`.

 Alternatively, to recreate the exact same functionality, pass `display: inline-block;` and a margin to the components: